-- to live where they want to live, while educating students where they live. - Choosing a work setting.
-Remote teaching enables teachers to work from home, or pods of remote teachers to work in an office together like one would commonly see in other professions.
+- Choosing a work setting.
+Remote teaching enables individual teachers to work from home, or pods of remote teachers to work in an office together as is common in other professions.
 Remote instruction also enables teachers to combine in-person teaching with remote duties.
-In Alabama's online school, for example, most of the faculty members have traditional teaching jobs during the day. - Individualizing instruction.
+In Alabama's online school, for example, most of the faculty members have traditional teaching jobs during the day.21 - Individualizing instruction.
 Remote learning can increase the amount of personal individualized attention a teacher provides students.
 Distance paradoxically can make it easier for educators, who do not have the additional duties that an in-person teacher typically would, to focus on one student at a time.
 Innosight Institute's profile of Riverside Virtual School, for example, reports, "Overall, teachers say that they interact more with students as online teachers than when they are teaching a face-to-face course.
-Students also report having higher levels of engagement." - Specializing.
+Students also report having higher levels of engagement."22 - Specializing.
 As Rick Hess and others have argued, one promising way to improve the teaching profession is to "unbundle" the teaching role, enabling teachers to specialize in the aspects of teaching they do best-delivering engaging presentations, tutoring in small groups, or leading analytic discussion sections.
-Focusing the time of great teachers on specific tasks linked directly to student-achievement results and relieving them of other, less impactful duties can free their time to teach more students. - Leveraging time by managing or assisting other remote teachers.
+Focusing the time of great teachers on specific tasks linked directly to student achievement and relieving them of less significant duties can free their time to teach more students. - Leveraging time by managing or assisting other remote teachers.
 An excellent remote teacher with managerial or coaching competencies could remain a teacher while also supervising or helping one, two, or more other teachers.

 If teachers in this role are truly accountable managers rather than just unaccountable advisors, it will actually extend the reach of the excellent teacher's standards and practices-and create meaningful career paths for educators who want to remain teachers.